 He has been involved in a number of high profile casualty-related matters, including the mv ‘Rena’, the ‘Alina II’ and the ‘MSC NAPOLI’ and has represented local South African interests in piracy matters.
 He has mediated litigated or arbitrated matters in the United States, England, France, Germany, Italy, India, Zambia, Mozambique and Belgium.
 He has advised P & I Clubs, shipowners and underwriters in South Africa, Namibia, America, England, Italy, France, Belgium and the United States.

 He has advised a number of commodity traders and their insurers, underwriters and brokers in international trade and recovery matters.

 He was the President of the South African Maritime Law Association from 2008 - 2010, and is currently the Chairman of the Admiralty sub-committee of that association, which is currently drafting amendments to the Admiralty Jurisdiction Regulation Act and the Admiralty Rules.

-He led the South African delegation to the CMI Conference in Athens, 2008 and Beijing in 2012 and he currently sits as a member of a CMI International Working Group for the Judicial Sale of Ships.
+He led the South African delegation to the CMI Conference in Athens, 2008, Beijing in 2012 and Dublin, Ireland in 2013.
+He currently sits as a member of a CMI International Working Group for the Judicial Sale of Ships.